lytmercy/tensor_education/README.md

-# tensor_education
+# Tensor Education
-It's the repository for showing my deep learning study with TensorFlow &amp; Keras.
+It's the repository for showing my learning process of the course "Zero to Mastery Deep Learning with TensorFlow".